 Signs of Grieving in Children and Adolescents

-- Sadness, anxiety, chronic fatigue, anger, denial, shock, confusion, extended depression.
-Watch for changes in their normal behavioral functioning.
+- Sadness, anxiety, chronic fatigue, anger, denial, shock, confusion, and extended depression can all be signs of grief in children and adolescents.
+It's important to watch for changes in their normal behavior.

 Helping Children and Adolescents Grieve

 Long-term denial or avoidance of grief is unhealthy for adolescents and may resurface later with more severe problems.
 Here is a list of things you can do to help a child overcome grief:

 - Answer their questions simply and honestly.
 Only offer details that they can absorb.
 Don't overload them with information.